-Ratos's business concept is to develop mid-sized companies headquartered in the Nordics that are or can become market leaders.
-Ratos enables independent mid-sized companies to excel by being part of something larger.
+Ratos's business concept is to develop companies headquartered in the Nordics that are or can become market leaders.
+Ratos enables independent companies to excel by being part of something larger.
 Ratos's owner policy includes specific strategic foundations that provide a basis for how we choose to act as an owner and how we view corporate governance.
 One of these foundations is that Ratos's companies must be independent of each other, strategically, operationally and financially.
 As an owner, Ratos is to add and create value but value creation and governance are therefore not identical in all situations.
-Having a clear division of responsibility between owner, board and CEO is important for the governance of Ratos's companies as well as for the parent company Ratos AB, and is therefore a key part of Ratos's business model and success as an owner.
-Read more about Ratos's exercise of its ownership role on pages $9\!-\!11$.
+Having a clear division of responsibility between owner, board and

+CEO is important for the governance of Ratos's companies as well as for the parent company Ratos AB, and is therefore a key part of Ratos's business model and success as an owner.
+Read more about Ratos's exercise of its ownership role on pages 10-11.

-CEO and management team
+CEO and management group

-The CEO is appointed by the Board and is responsible, together with the management team, for daily operations in Ratos in accordance with the Board's instructions.
-The CEO provides the Board with regular updates on operations and ensures so that the Board members receive information on which to base well-considered decisions.
+The CEO is appointed by the Board and is responsible together with the management group for daily operations in Ratos in accordance with the Board's instructions.
+The CEO provides the Board with regular updates on operations and ensures that the Board members receive information on which to base well-considered decisions.

-Ratos's management team consisted of the CEO, CFO, two Vice Presidents, the General Counsel and the Head of IR and Press from the beginning of 2019 until November, when the Vice President Investments & Ownership Excellence left the management team.
+Ratos's management group consisted of the CEO, CFO, Vice President, the General Counsel and the Head of IR and Press from the beginning of 2020 until February 2020, after which it consisted of the CEO, the acting CFO (made permanent in October 2020), the General Counsel, the Head of IR and Press and three Business Area Managers.
 The role of the management team is to prepare and implement strategies, manage corporate governance and organisational matters, and monitor Ratos's financial development and Ratos's sustainability programme.

-The companies' financial development and ongoing activities are addressed at monthly meetings attended by the respective company's CEO and CFO alongside Ratos's CEO, CFO and other senior executives.
+The companies' financial development and ongoing activities are addressed at monthly meetings attended by the respective company's CEO and CFO alongside Ratos's CEO, CFO and other senior executives